 If you're reading this, you already know that my name is Katherine Harper.
 I live in a suburb of Cleveland, Ohio, and since 2013 I have worked as an independent editor, indexer, writer, and researcher for clients across the United States.

-My employment has always included some mixture of editing, academics, and nonprofit development.
+My work life has always included some mixture of editing, academics, and nonprofit development.
 I’m good at finding potential funding sources and writing proposals that result in grants, and that’s exactly how I made my living at a multi-client Cleveland consultancy (four years), Kenyon College (four years), and the Rock and Roll Hall of Fame and Museum (six years).
-But copyediting has always appealed to me even more.
+But copy editing has always appealed to me even more.
 By the time a foundation makes a decision, months may have passed since I wrote the proposal.
 With editing, my progress is visible on the page in front of me and, as the days go by, I can watch the manuscript becoming stronger and stronger.

 So what might all of this mean for you?